-Portfolio guidelines for the fixed-income portion of the UCRS Plans' investment portfolio limit the weighted average effective duration of the portfolio to the effective duration of the benchmark Barclays Capital Aggregate Bond Index, plus or minus 20 percent.
+Portfolio guidelines for the core fixed income portion of the UCRS Plans' investment portfolio limit the weighted average effective duration of the portfolio to the effective duration of the benchmark Barclays Capital Aggregate Bond Index, plus or minus 20 percent.
 These portfolio guidelines constrain the potential price movement due to interest rate changes of the portfolio being similar to that of the benchmark.
 There are similar restrictions for the high-yield and emerging market debt portfolios relative to their benchmarks.

-The effective duration for fixed-income securities at June 30, 2017 and 2016 are as follows:
+The effective duration for fixed-income securities at June 30, 2018 and 2017, is as follows: